geeOnama940515/WPH-HotelUI/README.md

 - **Port already in use:** Change the port in `vite.config.js` or kill the process using the port
 - **Dependencies not installing:** Delete `node_modules` and `package-lock.json`, then run `npm install` again
 - **Build errors:** Ensure all environment variables are properly set
+- **API connection issues:** Verify your C# backend is running and CORS is configured

 **Development Tips:**

 - Use the browser's developer tools to inspect responsive design
 - Check the console for any JavaScript errors
 - The application includes comprehensive error handling and validation
+- All service functions are ready for immediate C# backend integration

 ### Contributing